john-v-1/AERA2025/README.md

 # AERA2025
-Computational Educational Research: An Exploratory Investigation
+Computational Educational Research: An Exploration of Instructional Frameworks